 What is a Stemless Wine Glass?

 This question is essentially answered by the name of the glass style in itself.
-A stemless wine glass is a glass which features just the bowl, and not the stem which typically can be found underneath.
-Sleek, smart, modern, and sophisticated, stemless wine glasses have become a symbol and a favourite of wine lovers who like to think outside the box, and who value the flavours, aromas, and characters of different wines over tradition and formality.
+A stemless wine glass is a glass that features just the bowl, and not the stem which typically can be found underneath.
+Sleek, smart, modern, and sophisticated, stemless wine glasses have become a symbol and a favorite of wine lovers who like to think outside the box, and who value the flavors, aromas, and characters of different wines over tradition and formality.

 In the 21st century, much of the stuffy formality and many of the ‘rules’ of wine have finally been eroded away, thanks to a rejuvenated market made up of younger, savvier, and more confident drinkers.
 This can only be a good thing - the elitism of the wine world was becoming tiresome and overbearing, and often interrupted the enjoyment of this millennia-old drink, and put people off from getting involved.
 Stemless wine glasses are an impressive symptom of this sea change, and suggest that people really are putting flavour first, and are no longer worrying about getting wine drinking ‘right’.

 With a stemless wine glass, you have a stylish, tactile type of drinking vessel which is made primarily and solely for the enjoyment of the wine within.
 Don’t worry - they still allow you to comfortably swirl your wine in order to allow it to ‘open up’ (it always amazes us that people claim the stem makes swirling easier.
 If anything, we think it causes even more spillages!), and they’re ideal for casual drinking, formal dinners, and tastings alike.